Doodleverse/segmentation_gym/README.md

 This section is to retrain a model using one of the datasets provided

-*Note*: you require an NVIDIA GPU with >6GB memory to train models from scratch using TFrecords
+*Note*: you require an NVIDIA GPU with >6GB memory to train models from scratch using datasets

 1. Change directory